vivekpkadam220482/LightHouse-Audit/README.md

 4. **Network timeouts**: Increase timeout values in the configuration files
 5. **Lighthouse import errors**: The framework uses the correct import path for Lighthouse v11
 6. **Disclaimer not handled**: Check console output for disclaimer detection messages.
 If disclaimers aren't being handled, you may need to add custom selectors to `utils/disclaimer-handler.js`
+7. **Heap out of memory**: Use `npm run test:memory` instead of `npm test` for large URL lists, or reduce the number of URLs in your CSV file

 ### ✅ Verified Working